wirewright/wirewright/pdoc.md

-The idea with the `%new` operator is to be able to create new patterns at match- time, through a process of "learn and replace". `%new` is opaque at pattern compile- time. `%new` is a fairly advanced operator; most likely, you do not and would not need it.
+The idea with the `%new` operator is to be able to create new patterns at match- time, through a process of "learn and replace". `%new` is opaque at pattern compile- time. `%new` is a fairly advanced operator; most likely, you do not and will not need it.

 `%new` comes with some caveats and footguns, like anything advanced.
 Its simplest